two-torial/two-torial/docs/games/bemani/sdvx/6_exceedgear/troubleshooting.md

     - Search for `Superstep`

-    If you find a line with `Audio device is not available!!!`, it means the game refuses to boot due to a misconfigured or missing audio device."
+    If you find a line with `Audio device is not available!!!`, it means the game refuses to boot due to a misconfigured or missing audio device.
     Check the setup guide's [Configuring audio section](setup.md#configuring-audio) as well as our general [Audio guide](/extras/audio.md) to understand the issue better.

 ??? tip "I'm using a laptop with a hybrid internal+dedicated GPU setup"